cvmfs/doc-cvmfs/cpt-details.rst

 (the ``cvmfs2`` binary) and a shared library containing the actual Fuse module (``libcvmfs_fuse.so``).
 This structure makes it possible to reload CernVM-FS code and parameters without unmounting the file system.
-Loader and library don’t share any symbols except for two global structs ``cvmfs_exports`` and ``loader_exports`` used to call each others functions.
+Loader and library don't share any symbols except for two global structs ``cvmfs_exports`` and ``loader_exports`` used to call each others functions.
 The loader process opens the Fuse channel and implements stub Fuse callbacks that redirect all calls to the CernVM-FS shared library.